-The Autumn Equinox is fast approaching, this year it will fall on the 22nd September.
-As I drew my daily tarot card today I saw the familiar harvest scene of the Seven of Pentacles, signifying that now is the time to reap the rewards of previous hard work.
+The Autumn Equinox will fall between the 21st & 23rd September.
+As I drew my daily tarot card today I saw the familiar harvest scene of the Seven of Pentacles, signifying that now is the time to reap the rewards of previous hard work, perfect synchronicity.

 All about the Autumn Equinox

 Scientifically speaking, Autumn Equinox is the time when we have equal nights and days.
 Thus, Autumn Equinox is an astronomical point where the earth slightly bobs on its axis.
 The exact dates when this event takes place may vary by few days depending on the year, but it normally takes place between 21st and 23rd September each year.
 In other words, this is the time the sun is crossing the equator as it heads southwards; hence, we experience a momentary duration of equal nights and days.
 Before this time, we have longer days than nights, but after the Autumn Equinox, the nights are longer than the days.

 The Autumn Equinox is also called the Mabon (pronounced as MAY-bun or MAH-bawn).
 The Autumn Equinox marks the time when the harvest is winding down, or simply stated, it is the mid-harvest season.
 Many pagan and Wiccan traditions use this time to give thanks to the gods for the blessings we have, including wealth, and crops.
 Also, the pagan tradition gives thanks for the waning sunlight during Mabon as they store away the crop harvest.